 About the new Cathedraticum, Catholic Ministry Appeal and the retirement of APA

-We are changing the way the Diocese funds ministries and shared expenses.
-Starting in 2022, diocesan leadership provided through the Office of the Bishop, Chancellor and Vicar General necessary for shepherding our local church will be funded through a Cathedraticum tax equal to 2% of parish offertory and donations less school support.
-Diocesan ministries will be funded through a new, voluntary “Catholic Ministry Appeal,” and the former “Annual Pastoral Appeal” (APA) will no longer take place.
-Administrative functions that serve our parishes, schools and ministries such as Human Resources, Accounting and IT will be supported through earnings from a trust.
+Starting in 2022, diocesan leadership provided through the Office of the Bishop, Chancellor and Vicar General necessary for shepherding our local church are funded through a Cathedraticum tax equal to 2% of parish offertory and donations less school support.
+Diocesan ministries are funded through a voluntary “Catholic Ministry Appeal,” and the former “Annual Pastoral Appeal” (APA) will no longer take place.
+Administrative functions that serve our parishes, schools and ministries such as Human Resources, Accounting and IT are supported through earnings from a trust.